sunbird-specs/QuML/v1/common.md

 | coordinates | dataType: *list of coordinate objects*, <br/> required: *true* | Coordinates should have at least one coordinate object.
 The number of coordinates depend on the shape. |

 #### media
-Media data type should be used for representing a single media object.
-Media objects are re-usable to create assets which are used in questions and/or tests.
+Media data type should be used for representing a single media file.
+Media are re-usable to create assets which are used in questions and/or tests.

 | Attribute | Schema | Description |
 | -- | ------ | --------- |